pretix/pretix-docs/docs/guides/payment/index.md

 Copy the link displayed in that field and send it to those customers you want to be able to access the payment provider.

 You can also preselect a voucher code for those costumers.
-In order to do that, append `?voucher=123456` to the end of the URL, where `123456` is the voucher code.
+In order to do that, append `?voucher=` followed by the voucher code to the end of the URL.
 The link could, for example, look like this:

 ```
 https://pretix.eu/tut/tutcon27/unlock/9f8d374cf050d22e3fed41e66baead6e17e7057f62ecfb683d673515afce1761/?voucher=speaker8ZLLVR5MYXT2KWZG
 ```

+In this example, the voucher code is `speaker8ZLLVR5MYXT2KWZG`.
 If a customer clicks that link, they will be taken to your shop with the voucher preselected **and** the hidden payment method enabled.

 To learn more about vouchers, see the guide on [vouchers](../vouchers.md).